rick-hayek/aad-b2c-spa-aspnetcoreapi/web/how-to-setup-this-application-from-scratch.md

 node app.js
 ```

 and then open browser, navigate to http://127.0.0.1:3000.
-You can it returns `Hello World`, just as what we define in `app.js`.
+You can find that it returns `Hello World`, just as what we have defined in `app.js`.

 ### Start server from package.json